davis-mwangi/Eazy-Booking/README.md

 # Eazy-Booking
-A Simple Conference booking  app built with NodeJs/ExpressJs  and Postgres Database
+A  Conference booking web app to help users locate hotels and other services based on their current location.

 ## Technologies ##
 Node Js